Selectra-Dev/selectra-standards/README.md

 # Contributing

 Such standardization aims to satisfy all the technical members.

-Any concerns, misunderstandings and arguments have to be discussed through [GitHub Issues](https://github.com/Selectra-Dev/selectra-standards/issues/new).
+Any concerns, misunderstandings and arguments have to be discussed through [GitHub Issues](https://github.com/Selectra-Dev/selectra-standards/issues/new) supplemented by provided [issue templates](.github/ISSUE_TEMPLATE).

 > If one problem was raised more than once it deserves to be mentioned in this documentation.

-Once discussed, please create a new pull request using provided templates.
+Once discussed, please create a new pull request using provided [pull request templates](.github/ISSUE_TEMPLATE).

 # Support